siraat-ai-academy/feelings-unwritten/🌱learn-danish-with-eks2/99-eks2-whispers--01-danish-diary-vol1.md

 ### Day 09 — *When you learn gently, the language hugs back.*
 No rush.
 No race.
-I play Jamalu’s own pronunciation gym and repeat softly.
+I play Eks2’s own pronunciation gym and repeat softly.
 Like I’m praying.
 Like I’m planting.